rampaa/JL/Docs/Supported Dictionaries.md

   * Name dictionaries through `Name Dictionary (Yomichan)` type
   * Pitch accent dictionaries through `Pitch Accent Dictionary (Yomichan)` type
   * Other dictionaries (such as grammar dictionaries) through `Nonspecific Dictionary (Yomichan)` type
-  * Note: JL *can* import Yomichan dictionaries with structured content but it will strip the non-content parts (e.g. HTML tags) so whether the displayed result will be satisfactory depends on the dictionary.
+  * Note: JL *can* import Yomichan dictionaries with structured content, but it will strip the non-content parts (e.g. HTML tags) so whether the displayed result will be satisfactory depends on the dictionary.
 It's recommended to avoid using dictionaries like `JMdict for Yomichan` and `Jitendex` that essentially have the same data as JMdict.
 Since JL already supports the JMdict itself, using these dictionaries will only result in an inferior user experience on JL.

 * [Nazeka EPWING Converter](https://github.com/wareya/nazeka_epwing_converter) format
   * Word dictionaries (Daijirin, Shinmeikai, Kenkyuusha etc.) through `Word Dictionary (Nazeka)` type